 How a Recruiter's Week Breaks Down (Without AI) Five-segment donut chart.
 Sourcing candidates 30%, Screening resumes 20%, Scheduling interviews 15%, Writing messages and JDs 15%, Relationships and closing 20%.
 Source: Internal analysis.
 How a Recruiter's Week Breaks Down (Without AI) Without AI Sourcing candidates 30% Screening resumes 20% Scheduling interviews 15% Writing messages/JDs 15% Relationships & closing 20% Source: Internal analysis (time allocation without AI tools)

 Yet only 17% of HR professionals describe their organization’s AI implementation as “highly successful” (SHRM, 2025).
 Most companies are still in early stages - experimenting with one or two tools, not running end-to-end AI-powered recruiting workflows.
-That gap between adoption and proficiency is where the opportunity lives for recruiters willing to learn.
+Between adoption and proficiency lies the real opportunity for those willing to learn.

 Based on Pin’s data, recruiters who struggle with AI usually try to automate too much at once.
-The most productive users start with two or three workflows, get comfortable with the output, then expand from there.
-Sourcing and outreach are the right starting point for most teams.
+Starting with two or three workflows, getting comfortable with the output, then expanding - that’s how productive users approach it.
+For most teams, sourcing and outreach are the right starting point.
 Pin users who automate sourcing first cut manual sourcing time by 90% before touching anything else.
-That freed-up time flows into the work that changes outcomes: discovery calls with hiring managers, prep sessions with candidates, and closing conversations with finalists.
-Recruiters seeing the strongest results aren’t necessarily the most technical ones on the team.
-They’re the ones who treat AI as a multiplier for their judgment, not a substitute for it.
+Freed-up time flows into the work that changes outcomes: discovery calls with hiring managers, prep sessions with applicants, and closing conversations with finalists.
+Strong results don’t come from the most technical person on the team.
+Using AI as a multiplier for human judgment - not a substitute - is what those users have in common.
 Pin’s 2026 user survey found 95% of users report better candidate quality after switching.
 That result only happens when the human side of recruiting gets more time and attention - not less.

 AI Adoption in Recruiting (2024 vs 2025)